eternnoir/pyTelegramBotAPI/README.md

 ### Logging

-Now you can use Telebot module logger to log some information in Telebot.
-Use `telebot.logger` to get the Telebot module logger.
+You can use the Telebot module logger to log debug info about Telebot.
+Use `telebot.logger` to get the logger of the TeleBot module.

 ```python
 logger = telebot.logger